marberts/piar/README.md

 <!-- badges: end -->

-Most price indexes are made with a two-step procedure, where period-over-period *elemental indexes* are first calculated for a collection of *elemental aggregates* at each point in time, and then aggregated according to a *price index aggregation structure*.
+Most price indexes are made with a two-step procedure, where period-over-period *elementary indexes* are first calculated for a collection of *elementary aggregates* at each point in time, and then aggregated according to a *price index aggregation structure*.
 These indexes can then be chained together to form a time series that gives the evolution of prices with respect to a fixed base period.
 This